oomol-lab/pdf-craft/README.md

 pdf-craft converts PDF files into various other formats, with a focus on handling scanned book PDFs.

 This project is based on [DeepSeek OCR](https://github.com/deepseek-ai/DeepSeek-OCR) for document recognition.
 It supports the recognition of complex content such as tables and formulas.
 With GPU acceleration, pdf-craft can complete the entire conversion process from PDF to Markdown or EPUB locally.
 During the conversion, pdf-craft automatically identifies document structure, accurately extracts body text, and filters out interfering elements like headers and footers.
-For academic or technical documents containing footnotes, formulas, and tables, pdf-craft handles them properly, preserving these important elements.
+For academic or technical documents containing footnotes, formulas, and tables, pdf-craft handles them properly, preserving these important elements (including images and other assets within footnotes).
+When converting to EPUB, the table of contents is automatically generated.
 The final Markdown or EPUB files maintain the content integrity and readability of the original book.

 ## Lightweight and Fast